younishd/endobox/README.md

 </p>
 ```

-Data is accessible via simple variables where the variable names correspond to the assigned array keys.
+Data is accessible via simple variables where the variable names correspond to the assigned array keys or properties.

+Yes, [shared data](#shared-data) will also be visible as variables.

 ### Shared data